DYS2108/SpecANO/README.md

 ## Model Training

-Codes for spectral bases approximation  are in './spectral embedding'
+Codes for spectral bases approximation  are in https://github.com/DYS2108/SBL.

 Logs and checkpoints for trained models are saved to `logs`.